-High-Protein Meal Plan for Fat Loss: A 7-Day Sample Plan
+High-Protein Meal Plan for Fat Loss: 7-Day Plan with Macros

-Before you start, two numbers make this plan yours: the Macro Calculator sets your daily protein, carb, and fat targets from your weight and goal, and the Satiety-per-Calorie Calculator shows why protein-anchored meals keep you full on fewer calories.
+Before you start, two numbers make this plan yours: the Macro Calculator sets your daily protein, carb, and fat targets from your weight and goal, and the Protein Calculator gives you the single protein number the whole plan is built around.
 Every meal below leads with a lean protein source, then fills in vegetables and a measured portion of starch or fruit around it.

 The Plan at a Glance